Our Story

 • Ongoing integration support

-We believe initiation is not a luxury, but rather a cultural necessity.
+We believe initiation is not a luxury.
+It is a cultural necessity.

-When young people are guided into adulthood with responsibility and care, families strengthen.
+When young men are guided into adulthood with responsibility and care, families strengthen.
 Communities stabilize.
 The land is treated with greater respect.

 This is long-term, cultural work.